Table of Contents

 - The number of landowners who appeal drainage matters under the Drainage Act.

-The Tribunal and BON will continue to deliver on their key commitments and strategies as they move forward into the next business cycle.
-These commitments and strategies support the Tribunal’s goal of providing a fair and impartial hearing and decision process in an accessible venue.
-The Tribunal focuses on the efficient delivery of adjudicative services, confidence in the Tribunal by parties, proficient decision making, timely release of decisions and compliance with all regulatory requirements.
+The Tribunal will continue to deliver on its key commitments and strategies as it moves forward into the next business cycle.
+These commitments and strategies support the Tribunal’s goal of providing a fair and impartial hearing and decision-making process in an accessible venue, including the virtual venue.
+The Tribunal focuses on the proficient delivery of adjudicative services, confidence in the Tribunal by parties, efficient decision making, timely release of decisions and compliance with all regulatory requirements.

-The Tribunal and BON are recruiting new Vice-Chairs and members to replace those appointees whose terms will be expiring.
-The Tribunal and BON aims to maintain adequate capacity to hear appeals and thus reduce the time to hold a hearing and complete cases.
+The Tribunal aims to maintain adequate capacity to hear appeals and thus reduce the time to hold a hearing and complete cases.
+Several new Vice-Chairs and Members have been added to the Tribunal in 2021.
+These new appointees have replaced appointees whose terms have expired.

-The Tribunal and BON are responsive to and inclusive of the diversity of Ontario through their people and processes.
+The Tribunal is responsive to and inclusive of the diversity of Ontario through its people and processes.
 Recruitment practices are coordinated with the Public Appointments Secretariat (PAS) to ensure a fair and transparent application process.

-The Tribunal and BON follow the PAS mission which looks for people who are committed to the principles and values of public service and who will perform their duties with integrity.
+The Tribunal follows the PAS mission which looks for people who are committed to the principles and values of public service and who will perform their duties with integrity.

 Our responsibility is to make sure that appointees: